arun-gupta/diffusion-lab/README.md

    - In Demo mode, the backend generates placeholder images and captions.
    - In AI mode, the backend uses Stable Diffusion XL (for images) and StableLM (for captions) to generate real, high-quality outputs based on the prompt and style.
    - For img2img, the AI model transforms the uploaded image according to the prompt and strength setting.
+   - For inpainting, the AI model fills masked areas with new content based on the prompt and surrounding context.
 4. **Output Generation:**
    - The backend assembles the images (and captions, if storyboard) into a single output image (storyboard or single art piece).
 5. **Result Displayed:**